 What made that lack of community frustrating for Sarah wasn’t just her inability to connect, but she knew there were important evidence-based practices that were gaining ground and could make a real difference in the lives of patients.
 And if she wasn’t able to find that information, that meant other OTs were also missing out, especially since one study shared that it takes an estimated 17 years for research to be incorporated into practice.

 Sarah wasn’t quite sure how to create the community she knew needed to exist.
 In fact she thought it was “too complex to handle” at the time, so she decided to take a small step first, using her skill set to start a blog on general OT topics.
 Her blog grew steadily over the course of five years, but ultimately, she felt it lacked the interaction and collaboration she desired.
 If she wanted a community of OTs willing to discuss research she was going to have to build it herself.

 Sarah knew the first step to building her new platform was looking at membership platforms.
 She started researching options but had a hard time finding one with features she wanted: the ability to index researched articles while also facilitating discussion.
-“In my head, I thought I was going to have to build something custom, so I was saving the money I was making from doing affiliate sales for continuing education programs for what I thought was going to be a huge custom build.”
+She explains: “In my head, I thought I was going to have to build something custom, so I was saving the money I was making from doing affiliate sales for therapy companies, like MedBridge, for what I thought was going to be a huge custom build.”
 In 2018 she took the next step and met with a developer who gave her excellent news.

 “These services made what I thought was going to be a huge project really simple, and we were able to get going really fast, which was awesome.”